• Home

 From fake nails to real estate

-Cuccio’s wealth extends far gel nails.
+Cuccio’s wealth extends far beyond gel nails.
 He’s invested heavily in tax-free municipal bonds and industrial real estate—two vehicles he credits with generating the greatest returns.

 At 27, he learned about tax-free bonds from a successful entrepreneur and realized they offer guaranteed income with tax advantages.
-“I started with a million dollars and it’s up to 40 million.
+“I started with a million dollars, and it’s up to $40 million.
 And all I did was keep rolling the tax-free bonds,” he said.

 Cuccio’s realization about real estate came differently.
 A friend and business associate named Larry Petraelli asked him why he paid rent when he could own the building and pay himself.
 Cuccio took the advice to heart.
-“My last building I bought 22 years ago for 4 million.
-It’s worth 40 million,” he said.
+“My last building I bought 22 years ago for $4 million.
+It’s worth $40 million,” he said.

 For younger investors with time on their side, the advantage multiplies.
-Real estate markets typically cycle every seven to ten years—longer now after the 2008 financial crisis.
+Real estate markets typically cycle every seven to 10 years—longer now after the 2008 financial crisis.
 “If you’re 25 years old, you’re going to go through at least six different cycles.
 So if you buy and hold, you’re going to go 6x because you have the time,” he said.

 His preference for industrial properties—high-ceiling warehouses suited to e-commerce—reflects changing times.
 “When Amazon moved in, it went from $200 a square foot to $400 a square foot,” he said.